gardener/machine-controller-manager/docs/usage/machine-preservation.md

     - If a machine has no backing node, only `PreserveExpiryTime` is set.
 - If the machine is preserved and in `Failed` phase:
     - The `PreserveExpiryTime` is set in the machine's status to indicate when preservation will end.
-    - The CA scale-down-disabled annotation is added.
+    - The CA scale-down-disabled annotation is added on the backing node,
+    - The backing node is cordoned to prevent scheduling of new pods on it.
     - The backing node is drained of all pods but the daemonset pods remain.
     - The `NodeCondition` of `Type=Preserved` is updated to show that the preservation was successful.
     - If a machine has no backing node, only `PreserveExpiryTime` is set.